puzumaki/web-manifesto/README.md

 Design is optimized and light weight.
 Do not assume people have unlimited data.
 Optimized code reduces carbon footprint, and all hardware is also sustainable and efficient.

 ### Ethical Design
 Design for well being; do not abuse people's attention, designing attention-grabbing techniques to the detriment of our health or interferes with the person's goal.
-Avoid dark and anti patterns.
+Avoid dark and anti patterns, don't introduce obstacles to the content.

 We have a responsibility to create a better future.